-If there is any book you can read all year round it’s this beautifully illustrated and meaningful book – All the Ways to Be Smart by Davina Bell and Allison Colpoys.
+If there is any book you can read all year round, it’s this beautifully illustrated and meaningful book – All the Ways to Be Smart by Davina Bell and Allison Colpoys.
 A celebration of all the different ways children can be smart.

-A book to read at the at the start of the school year to build up your students’ confidence, or even at the end of the school year to celebrate successes!
+A book to read at the start of the school year to build up your students’ confidence, or even at the end of the school year to celebrate successes!
 This book certainly has it all!

-And, when you match a beautiful children’s story with an even more beautiful student activity – you have a winner!
+And, when you match a beautiful children’s story with an even more beautiful student activity, you have a winner!
 We feature All the Ways to Be Smart activities for kids in this blog.

 “Smart is not just ticks and crosses, smart is building boats from boxes.”